upr-fvx/universal-pokemon-randomizer-fvx/docs/src/_notes/trainer_runtime_source_diagnostics.md

 rows, oversized parties, loaded/runtime mismatches and likely false positives are not auto-synced by this path.

+Generic strict runtime-source rows keep the `RUNTIME-SOURCE` tag for diagnostics and save tracking, but the trainer model classifies that tag as a regular trainer.
+That makes the rows eligible for Trainer Pokemon randomization and for regular-trainer subpaths such as movesets, held items, added Pokemon and type diversity when those settings are enabled.
+Known runtime-source tags, such as Rival 2 and Brock, keep their specific `RIVAL*` / `GYM*-LEADER` classification.

 Current hypotheses:

 - A script uses a different `trainerbattle` trainer ID than the vanilla FRLG